RetroAchievements/api-docs/docs/v1/users/specific-games-progress.md

 # User Specific Games Progress

-A call to this function will retrieve a given user's progress on a given list of games, targeted by a list of game IDs.
+A call to this endpoint will retrieve a given user's progress on a given list of games, targeted by a list of game IDs.

 ::: warning